icarus523/md5check/README.md

-# md5check_gui
+# md5check_ltfoprocess
-Script to verify MD5 signature hash that is included with LTFO submissions
+Script to automate all Manual LTFO submission processes
-This version has a GUI, updated because to some people the CLI version was too complicated.
+E.g. Copy Files, Rename Files, Unzip Files, Verify Files, etc.

 ## Features:
 * Performs md5 hash calculation on a submitted archived and compare it to the provided signature file for comparison.